sstsimulator/sst-macro/docs/manual/manual.md

 -   tools/clang
 -   projects/compiler-rt
--   projects/libc++
+-   projects/libcxx
--   projects/libc++abi
+-   projects/libcxxabi
 -   projects/openmp

-Only Clang is a strict dependency.
 Using CMake (assuming you are in a build subdirectory of the LLVM tree), you would run the script below to configure.
 You no longer need to use Clang to build Clang.
 For the most stable results, though, you should a pre-existing Clang compiler to build the Clang development libraries.